 All first-year students participate in the College Cohort Program (CCP).
 The CCP begins with a virtual advising and registration process during the early summer, including selection of a First-Year Seminar, which is required for all CAS first-year students.
 The First-Year Seminar determines placement in a small advising cohort.
 There is also an extensive academic orientation and introduction to the CCP during Welcome Week.

-During fall of the first year, cohorts come together every other week for a "cohort meeting," where they work closely with their academic adviser and a college leader (an upperclass mentor) exploring topics which form a foundation for exploring and engaging in the variety of academic and cultural offerings at NYU, through NYC, and within the Global Network University.
+During fall of the first year, cohorts come together every other week for a "cohort meeting," where they work closely with their academic adviser and a college leader (an upperclass mentor) exploring topics which form a foundation for engaging in the variety of academic and cultural offerings at NYU, through NYC, and at NYU’s study away sites.
 Students can meet as often as they would like with their advisers individually outside the context of the cohort meeting and are required to meet for individual advising appointments prior to registration for the following semester.
-Cohorts continue meeting on a monthly basis through the spring semester of the first year.
+Cohorts continue meeting through the spring semester of the first year.

 Transfer students are also invited to a special orientation session which provides additional information needed to make a smooth transition into the College.
 CAS advisers lead these sessions along with current upperclassmen who serve as student resources throughout the orientation and transition.